chrisjpalmer/word_search/README.md

 ```

 #### Versions
-You cannot use some versions of the `word_search_system` with the `word_search_api` because they have incompatible gRPC implementation.
+Some versions of the `word_search_system` may not work some versions of `word_search_api` because they may have incompatible gRPC implementation.
 This table shows the gRPC versions and which repos support them.

 | word_search_system_grpc | word_search_api version | word_search_system version |